sulu/docs/detail-specification/000-foundation/DET-002-Validation.md

 Both Candidates dont implement all requirements.
 But we have decided to use ParsleyJS and add the localization.

+Parsley have folowing opportunities:

+* Initialization without js code
+* Strong validation methods like: greater than an other field
+* It uses data attributes, isolation of style (not classes) and code
+* Easy validation method extensions
+* Modern

 ## ParsleyJS Example

 The Server can initialize the Validation with HTML data Attributes.